-Boiler & Machinery Insurance / Equipment Breakdown Insurance that protects your practice in case of losses due equipment failure including repair or replacement costs and other costs stemming from equipment malfunction or other specified perils like electrical arching, power surges etc..
+Boiler & Machinery Insurance / Equipment Breakdown Insurance that protects your practice in case of losses due to equipment failure including repair or replacement costs and other costs stemming from equipment malfunction or other specified perils like electrical arching, power surges, etc.

 Opening a Physiotherapist Practice?
 Choosing a Location & Other Considerations

 If you’re opening a new private physiotherapy practice you are obviously aware of the importance of your physical location as both a convenience consideration for your patients and a visibility factor to increase foot traffic.
 Clinic Supplies Canada’s Clinical Solutions Blog has some great tips on choosing an office location for a physiotherapy clinic in their social media post “How to Choose a Good Location for a Physiotherapy Clinic” which includes:

 - “Establish a local presence before you arrive

 - Find a location with lots of traffic and good signage

 - Be near referral sources

 - If you can afford it – buy, don’t rent

 - Plan for the unexpected”

 Whether you are planning on opening a stand-alone physiotherapy clinic, are joining an existing facility or are considering a home-based practice, the College of Physiotherapists of Ontario provides a helpful checklist that all Canadian physiotherapists should consult that details all of the obligations of running a physiotherapy practice including information and resources on: